-There are three categories of Market cap and the method of categorizing different stocks in these categories varies from one market to another and also from one index to another within the same financial market.
-According to Fidelity, following are the characteristics of the categories below, however, this is not the only way of categorizing the stocks:
+There are three market cap categories.
+The method of categorizing varies from one market to another.
+It also differs from one index to another within the same financial market.

 1. Large Cap